-As of December 31, 2019, we owned or co-owned 37 U.S. patents and patent applications directed to the antibody sequence of GSK4057190 (TSR-042) and its variants, methods of use and related matters.
+As of December 31, 2021, we owned or co-owned 23 patents and patent applications in various countries directed to the antibody sequence of GSK4057190 (dostarlimab), an anti-PD-1 antagonist, and its variants, methods of use and related matters.
 We intend to prosecute our pending applications and pursue patent issuance and protection in key commercial markets where significant product sales may occur.
-Patents that may issue from our pending applications would provide protection until November 2037.
+Patents that may issue from our pending applications would provide protection until June 2038.